Jij-Inc/ommx/MESSAGE.md

 We have to discuss the following points to answer the question.

+- Where OMMX is used?
 - Why schema is required?
 - Text-based or Binary-based?
 - Why Protocol Buffers?

 Note that this is a **better** selection, not the **best** selection.
 We have to keep considering these points and change the selection if necessary.

+### Where OMMX is used?

+Mathematical programming has been studied long time in academic fields, and many software tools have been developed to improve the solving capability.
+However, these tools are basically designed to use in a research process.
+When we try to use these invaluable tools in a real-world business process, we have to face many problems.
+The most significant problem is the lack of interoperability between tools.
+We have to convert data between tools, and it is a time-consuming and error-prone process.
+OMMX is designed to solve this problem.

 ### Why schema is required?
 TBW